Navigate to Password Protect WordPress >> General tab from your admin dashboard and configure some common setting options.

 Allow you to use one password to protect multiple pages and posts at the same time instead of password protecting them individually.

-This option allows you to control your protected content’s visibility.
-You can hide the content’s title and password form in different views, such as home page, categories page or search results page.
+This option enables you to control your protected content’s visibility.
+You can hide the content’s title and password form in different views, such as the home page, categories page or search results page.
 Default: OFF

 PASSWORD FORM CUSTOMIZATION

-Our plugin allows you to customize our password form, including headline, description, error message or button text via WordPress Customerizer.
+Our PPWP Pro lets you customize our password form, including headline, description, error message or button text via WordPress Customizer.

 (1) Form Message